ForgeRock/PSD2-Accelerators/README.md

 # BUGS
 Probably.
 The spec is somewhat unclear about actual responses so it could very well be that not all of it is working correctly.
 While developing we did not have access to any environment suitable for testing the end-to-end flow.

-This has been created against version 6.5.1-RC2 that includes mTLS support.
-When the next version (6.5.1 is due shortly at the time of writing) is released there could be some rework needed to adhere to API changes inside AM and an update of the ```pom.xml``` to point to the correct version.
-This should also enable local builds again.
+This has been originally created against version 6.5.1-RC2 that includes mTLS support.
+This has now been updated to point to the officially released version 6.5.1.